2025 rewind

 ^ Our inspiring nature recovery partnership with Phoenix Futures at Glenlude won a 2025 Nature of Scotland Health and Wellbeing Award.

-Meanwhile, in the Lake District another thriving partnership project Thirlmere, led by Isaac, has been nurturing montane woodland plants in the nursery and working with volunteers to plant them out on the hillside.
+Meanwhile, in the Lake District another thriving partnership project at Thirlmere has been nurturing montane woodland plants in the nursery and working with volunteers to plant them out on the hillside.
+Over the past five years, the Thirlmere Resilience Project team planted approximately 4,800 trees around Wythburn Beck.

-Our Skye team – and the many visitors who head for the land we manage at Strathaird - enjoyed the upgraded toilet facilities and car park at Bla Bheinn.
+^ Following works at our Blà Bheinn car park, our Skye team – and the many visitors who head for the land we manage at Strathaird – enjoyed upgraded toilet facilities.

-Summer saw us celebrate 25 years of caring for Ben Nevis.
-Plus our Mountain Woodland Appeal for East Schiehallion get off to a great start thanks to the Big Give Green Match Fund, boosted by our generous Members and supporters later in the year.
+Last summer we celebrated 25 years of caring for Ben Nevis and in the autumn we fixed our storm damaged Steall Gorge path.
+Meanwhile our Mountain Woodland Appeal for East Schiehallion got off to a great start thanks to the Big Give Green Match Fund, and was given a further boost by our generous Members and supporters who responded to our appeal later in the year.

-^ Our plans to work with partners at Charterhouse Heritage Park in Coventry are shaping up thanks to a funding boost.
+^ Our plans to work with partners at Charterhouse Heritage Park in Coventry are starting to shape up thanks to a funding boost.

-2025 was the 15th consecutive year of the John Muir Trust Northeast Scotland Group conservation work parties, with over 20 events of one and two-days duration, roughly equating to over 1,000 hours of work with the ranger services at Glen Tanar, Balmoral and National Trust Scotland's Mar Lodge.
-The Group also arranged two visiting speakers, Chris Wardle of NTS and Jeremy Roberts from Cairngorms Connect who entertained and informed attentive and inquisitive audiences.
+^ Our North East Scotland Local Members' Group celebrated their 15th consecutive year of holding conservation days.
+In 2025 they held over 20 events of one and two-days duration – roughly equating to over 1,000 hours of work – with the ranger services at Glen Tanar, Balmoral and National Trust Scotland's Mar Lodge.
+The Group also arranged two visiting speakers, Chris Wardle of NTS and Jeremy Roberts from Cairngorms Connect, who entertained and informed attentive and inquisitive audiences.

 Engaging with wild places

-Following the spring launch of our redesigned John Muir Award Wild Places Guardian level, 2,200 individuals have achieved their Award, taking action for wild places across Scotland, England, Northern Ireland and Wales.
-Over 25,000 hours have already been spent actively protecting wild places, including planting trees and wildflowers and advocating for nature with MPs.
+Following the spring launch of our redesigned John Muir Award Wild Places Guardian level, 2,900 individuals have achieved their Award, taking action for wild places across Scotland, England, Northern Ireland and Wales.
+To date over 32,000 hours have been spent actively protecting wild places, including planting trees and wildflowers and advocating for nature with MPs.

-^ Events in 2025 kicked off with the Fort William Mountain Festival and a community catch up on Skye, before Trust Members and supporters joined our staff and Trustees near the banks of Loch Lomond to hear our plans to secure a lasting future for wild places.
+^ Events in 2025 kicked off with the Fort William Mountain Festival and a community catch up on Skye, before Trust Members and supporters joined our staff and Trustees at the Wild Places Gathering near the banks of Loch Lomond to hear our plans to secure a lasting future for wild places.

-Up at Kylesku Lodges in Assynt, holiday makers have been enjoying our latest luxurious new lodge – White Cairn – which we’ve added to our 10 refurbished A-Frame lodges at Kylesku.
+Up at Quinag and Kylesku in Assynt, we have transformed the Kylesku Lodges.
+Guests are now enjoying staying in a luxurious new lodge White Cairn, which we’ve added to our 10 refurbished A-Frame lodges.

-Meanwhile, more underrepresented communities have been able to explore wild places thanks to our partnership educational hiking programme – Connect Outdoors.
+Meanwhile, more underrepresented communities have been able to explore wild places thanks to our educational hiking programme – Connect Outdoors – in partnership with Tiso and Mhor Outdoor.
+We'd like to thank all the groups who participated in Connect Outdoors 2025, and look forward to helping communities thrive in nature in the future.